aws-samples/aws-codebuild-rds-job-scheduling/README.md

 ## Prerequisites
-    Before you get started, complete the following prerequisites:
+    Before you begin, you'll need to complete the following prerequisites:

-    •	AWS account.
+    •	Create or have access to an [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup).
-    •	Install git on your machine.
+    •	Ensure [git](https://git-scm.com/downloads) is installed on your machine.
-    •	Set up and configure AWS CLI.
-For instructions, see Installing the AWS CLI.
+    •	Set up and configure [AWS Command Line](http://aws.amazon.com/cli).
+For instructions, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
     •	SQL client to connect to RDS database.
-In this post I used Dbeaver
+In this post I used Dbeaver.
-    •	S3 bucket to store the source code
-    •	Email address to receive SNS notifications.
+    •	Email address to receive [SNS](https://aws.amazon.com/sns) notifications.

 ## Walkthrough

     1. Clone the project from the AWS code samples repository
-    2. Upload source code to S3 bucket and update S3 bucket parameter name in CloudFormation template
-    3. Deploy the CloudFormation template to create the required services
+    2. Deploy the CloudFormation template to create the required services
-    4. Go to the AWS CloudFormation console and make sure that the resources are created
+    3. Go to the AWS CloudFormation console and make sure that the resources are created
+    4. Upload source code to S3 bucket
     5. Run database scripts and create the required tables and functions
     6. Execute CodeBuild project manually
-    7. Verify if batch job is running successfully based on the CloudWatch rule
+    7. Verify if batch job is running successfully based on the EventBridge rule

 ## Clone source code from AWS samples
    Download the files required to set up the environment.
-See the following code:
+Refer to the following commands and files:

     $ git clone https://github.com/aws-samples/aws-codebuild-rds-job-scheduling
     $ cd aws-codebuild-rds-job-scheduling
-    createFunct.sql - Has a code to create sample SQL function.
+    CreateFunct.sql - Has a code to create sample SQL function.
+AWS CodeBuild project is configured to execute this SQL function.
     Jobschedulingcft.yml - Defines all the AWS resources required for this solution. invokepostgresqldbpy.zip - Contains buildspec.yml and a python script.

-## Upload source code to S3 bucket
-    Upload aws-codebuild-rds-job-scheduling/src/invokepostgresqldbpy.zip to S3 bucket.
-This package contains buildspec.yml and a python script.
-CodeBuild installs the libraries such as boto3 , psycopg2 defined in the buildspec.yml and invokes invokepostgresqlproc.py which has a code to connect to PostgreSQL database and execute the SQL function.
+CodeBuild installs the libraries such as boto3 , psycopg2 defined in the buildspec.yml and invokes the python script which has a code to connect to PostgreSQL database and execute the SQL function

 ## Deploy the AWS CloudFormation template
     To deploy the CloudFormation template, complete the following steps:
-        1. Update the S3bucket name where source code is uploaded and email address parameters in the CloudFormation template Jobschedulingcft.yml.
+        1. 1.
+Update email address parameter in the CloudFormation template Jobschedulingcft.yml.
 The email address will be used by Amazon SNS to send a notification about the job status
         2. Run the CloudFormation template to provision the required services.
 See the following command for macOS or Linux:
         $ aws cloudformation create-stack --stack-name codebuildjob --template-body file://Jobschedulingcft.yml --capabilities CAPABILITY_NAMED_IAM --region us-east-1